-Preventing the syslog collection circuit from being used by malware: A condition of zero trust.
+Preventing the Syslog collection circuit from being used by malware: Conditions for Zero Trust.

-The compatibility of Zero Trust and data diodes is actually outstanding!
+The compatibility of Zero Trust and data diodes is outstanding!
 The number of adoption cases is steadily increasing.
-Let's make visible progress!
+Let's make visible progress in secure measures!

-Zero Trust is fundamentally about "not trusting," but there is the challenge of "how to connect to places that cannot be fully trusted."
+Zero Trust is fundamentally about "not trusting," but since the premise is "connecting," there is the challenge of "how to connect under the premise of not connecting."
 This is where the data diode "OWCD" comes into play!
-When connecting operational technology (OT) networks, such as those in factories and power plants, to external networks (IT), there is a growing need for "secure one-way communication to send data," leading to an increase in the adoption of OWCD.
+When connecting operational technology (OT) networks, such as those in factories and power plants, to external networks (IT), the demand for "sending data securely via one-way communication" is increasing, leading to a rise in the adoption of OWCD.
 Today, we will discuss "secure transfer of Syslog" within this context.
-To realize Zero Trust, it is essential to continuously collect and analyze logs and monitoring data from each device.
-However, it is nearly impossible to constantly perform collection and analysis if we do not send the OT information, which we want to keep cleaner, to the often challenging IT side.
-This makes it perfect for the purpose of simply sending OT-side logs and monitoring data to the IT-side SIEM.
-In fact, the adoption is rapidly increasing from infrastructure engineering applications.
-For SIers, if you want to promote cybersecurity, let's effectively utilize boundary control to protect yourselves.
+To realize Zero Trust, it is essential to continuously collect and analyze logs and monitoring data from each device, but if that system management information cannot be sent to infrastructure engineers, it becomes nearly impossible to conduct detailed analysis.
+Once breached, the consequences can be catastrophic...
+OWCD is perfect for a route that simply sends logs and monitoring data to SIEM.
+It only allows one-way flow.
+The adoption by infrastructure engineers is rapidly increasing.
+It is indispensable for support services.
+For system integrators, if you want to promote cybersecurity, let's effectively utilize boundary control as well.
 There is a video explanation linked below!
 Feel free to reach out for inquiries.

 - Company:MHIパワーエンジニアリング 高砂事業部